Charanteja1825/Stock_Price_Trend_Prediction_with_LSTM/README.md

 By the end of this video, you'll not only have a functional code to forecast stock prices but also a deeper understanding of the challenges and considerations involved in time series forecasting.

 Whether you're a data enthusiast, finance professional, or simply curious about the potential of mhine Barning, this presentation will equip you with actionable insighis and a hands-on approach to stock price prediction.
 Let's get started!

+*What is LSTM???

+LSTM, or Long Short-Term Memory, is a type of neural network architecture within the field of deep learning, specifically designed for handling sequential data and time series predictions.

+LSTM networks are particularly good at learning from and making predictions based on patterns in data that have time dependencies, such as stock prices, weather patterns1or language sequences.